natpra/AirBag-Detection-Main-Project/README.md

-# Airbag Detection using Mask R-CNN (UNet) and FPN R-CNN (Detectron2) for real-time video analysis system and processing.
+# Airbag Detection using Mask R-CNN (UNet) and FPN R-CNN (Detectron2) for video analysis system and processing.

 ### Actual Footage downloaded from Youtube (slowed down for better analysis):